 As structured, interested parties submit a technical application to the Iowa Energy Center which provides specific technical, operational, and cost details about the planned alternate energy production facility.
 All responsive submissions received during a given application cycle are reviewed and ranked.
 Those applications receiving the highest ranking are selected to receive loans, subject to the amount of funds currently available in the program.

 Successful applicants receive a low-interest loan that consists of a combination of AERLP and lender-provided funds.
-The AERLP provides 50% of the total loan, up to a maximum of $1 million.
+The AERLP provides 50% of the total financing, up to a maximum of $1 million, through a participation agreement with the applicant’s lender.
 This practice maximizes available funds and generates a high degree of commitment to the proposed projects on the part of the applicants.
 Requiring applicants to obtain at least half of the funds from a lender brings financial legitimacy to the program and distributes the risk.
 The AERLP funds bear no interest.
-The remainder of the loan is made by the lender at an interest rate negotiated between the applicant and the lender.
+The remainder of the financing is provided by the lender at an interest rate negotiated between the applicant and the lender.
 The loan term is determined as a function of the simple payback for the project, but the maximum term allowed for the AERLP funds is 20 years.
-The lender manages the entire loan and arranges repayment of the AERLP share of the loan to the Iowa Energy Center.
+The lender originates and services the entire loan and arranges repayment of the AERLP share of the loan to the Iowa Energy Center.
 As the loans are paid back to the Energy Center, those funds revolve back to the program and are made available to new applicants.

 Where Do Program Funds Come From?

-The program is funded by Iowa’s investor-owned utilities through a three-year assessment against their total gross intrastate operating revenues, derived from their intrastate public utility operations, totaling eighty-five one-thousandths of one percent of the total gross operating revenues during calendar years 1995 through 1997.
+The program was originally funded by Iowa’s investor-owned utilities through a three-year assessment against their total gross intrastate operating revenues, derived from their intrastate public utility operations, totaling eighty-five one-thousandths of one percent of the total gross operating revenues during calendar years 1995 through 1997.
 The Energy Center received about $5.9 million for the program over the three year period.
-Initially, no funds were made available for administration of the program.
-In 2002 the establishing legislation was amended to permit up to half of the accrued interest income be spent for program promotion and administration.

 In 2009 as part of the I-JOBS bill, new funds totaling $5 million were added and the program received an additional $5 million in 2010.

-Since no additional funds will come from the investor-owned utilities, the amount of money available for loans will be a function of the rate of loan repayment.
+Absent any new funding added to the program, the amount of money available for loans at any given time is a function of the rate of loan repayment.

-Technical application cycles for projects with a total financed capital cost of $50,000 or less will be accepted on a continuous basis.
+Technical applications for projects seeking $25,000 or less from the AERLP will be accepted and reviewed on a continuous basis.
 All other application cycles run on a quarterly basis and will close on, or the first business day following, October 31, January 31, April 30 and July 31.
-Applications must be postmarked by the closing date of a cycle to be considered during that round.
+Applications must be postmarked or e-mailed by the closing date of a cycle to be considered during that round.
 All applications received during a given cycle will be reviewed at the close of that cycle.